dojo-modeling/dojo-docs/model-registration.md

   > Note: Spaces are not allowed when entering your category.
 To include a multi-word category, replace spaces with underscores.
 For example, `crop production` would be entered as `crop_production`.

-There may be an option at the bottom of the screen asking `Would you like to reconnect to an existing model?` If you are returning to Dojo and would like to continue working in your pre-existing container (with all of your previous work), select your active model container to be re-directed to the model execution environment.

-### Model Geographic Coverage

-Model Geographic Coverage allows you to define the geographic areas that your model can be run over.
-You can add geographic areas by either selecting your area by name or building a bounding box around your area of interest.
+Next, modelers provide information about the model's geographic coverage.
+Modelers can add geographic areas by either selecting an area area by name or building a bounding box around an area of interest.

 Steps to add a geographic coverage by administration levels: